Get Behind Me, Satan

 The Lord is telling us that transformation only comes from the giving of our lives, the taking up of our crosses, the bearing of the crosses of others, and the following of him into tomorrow.

-“The losing of our lives for His sake” is another way of saying that we surrender our way, we relinquish our demands, and we submit our self-centered thinking and self-serving actions into God’s hands.
+“The losing of our lives for his sake” is another way of saying that we surrender our way, we relinquish our demands, and we submit our self-centered thinking into God’s hands.

-When challenged by a genuine cross, if we seek to bear it in all humility and faith, we discover that truly, the cross bears us.
+When challenged by a genuine cross, if we seek to bare it in all humility and faith, we discover that truly, the cross bares us.
 And in times of suffering and heartache, we discover that we are far from alone.

-“The world breaks everyone,” said Ernest Hemingway, “and afterward many are stronger at those very broken places.”
+“The world breaks everyone,” said Ernest Hemingway, “and afterward many are stronger at those broken places.”

-I don’t wish a cross for you, or for me, or for anyone else, but when one comes our way, may we discover the presence of the living Lord, the one who tells us not that he will lift all our burdens, but that he will surely give us the strength to face and carry them, and better yet, that He will bear us, as we bear them.
+I don’t wish a cross for you, or for me, or for anyone else, but when one comes our way, may we discover the presence of the living Lord, the one who tells us not that he will lift all our burdens, but that he will surely give us the strength to face and carry them!
+And better yet, that He will bare us, as we bare them.